oalders/dot-files/README.md

 ./installer/spoon-installer.sh
 ```

+Then double-click the `SpoonInstall.spoon` file.
 This fixes the following error:

 > Unable to load Spoon: SpoonInstall